Tidal Analyze Source Code

 Try it out!

-- Now that you have activated the Source Code Analysis feature, you need to install, configure and authenticate via Tidal Tools.
+- Install, configure and authenticate via Tidal Tools.
 Make sure you follow these guides.

 You will need the ID of the application for which you are going to perform the source code analysis.
 You can find it in the URL bar when looking at an application. ex.
 If you are viewing an application in Tidal, the URL will show